-Forget the Green Lantern.There’s another green superhero that you need in your medicine cabinet, especially if you’re suffering from major illnesses.
+Forget the Green Lantern.There's another green superhero that you need in your medicine cabinet, especially if you're suffering from major illnesses.
 Research from the University of Missouri notes that Luteolin may actually reduce the growth of breast cancer cells, especially in women who are currently taking hormone replacement therapy.
 And research performed at the College of Agricultural, Consumer, and Environmental Sciences at Illinois University shows that Luteolin can contribute to crushing pancreatic cancer, too.
 In fact, you can probably find a connection to this supplement to almost every cancer that invades our bodies.
-The University of Kentucky’s research brought out another one: prostate tumor growth (cancer), and how their studies showed suppressed growth in patients who experimented with Luteolin.
-This research is not some new, trendy fad, either…The University of Kentucky’s paper was published in 2012 and sources on our site go back over 7 years.
+The University of Kentucky's research brought out another one: prostate tumor growth (cancer), and how their studies showed suppressed growth in patients who experimented with Luteolin.
+This research is not some new, trendy fad, either...The University of Kentucky's paper was published in 2012, our source here was published in 2005, and another was published in 1996.

 What Exactly is a Flavonoid?

 Luteolin is part of a group of plant chemicals called "flavonoids".
 The name may make you think of "flavor", right?
 Flavonoids are actually plant compounds which contribute to the colors in fruits and vegetables, not so much the flavor!
 You don't have to be a strict vegetarian to get the benefits of flavonoids.
 In fact, it's best taken as a supplement since there are issues with eating too much of one kind of food.